How can I protect a design?

 How to apply for a design registration?

 In order to apply for a design registration, you can use the application guide on the Norwegian Industrial Property Office's website.
 The application guide provides a more convenient and faster application process.
-You can write, submit, pay and receive your receipt, all in one operation.
+You can write, submit, pay and receive your receipt, in one operation.

 Alternatively, you can submit applications for design registration is submitted online to the Norwegian Industrial Property Office via Altinn.